wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 Events that are sent to the bus use a JSON serialization format.
 For example, the CTI call_form_result event looks like this::

+    {"name": "call_form_result",
+     "origin_uuid": "ca7f87e9-c2c8-5fad-ba1b-c3140ebb9be3",
-    {"name": "call_form_result", "data": {...}}
+     "data": {...}}

-All events have the same basic structure, namely, a JSON object with two keys:
+All events have the same basic structure, namely, a JSON object with three keys:

 name
     A string representing the name of the event.
 Each event type has a unique name.